apache/cordova-plugin-device-orientation/README.md

 # cordova-plugin-device-orientation

+## Deprecated

+> This plugin is no longer being worked on as the functionality provided by this plugin is now included in most browsers.
+For users who want to get the device's compass heading they should implement a `deviceorientation ` event listener as outlined in the [W3C DeviceOrientation Event Specification](https://w3c.github.io/deviceorientation/spec-source-orientation.html).

 This plugin provides access to the device's compass.
 The compass is a sensor that detects the direction or heading that the device is pointed, typically